 The case shows very little wear; the dial appears to be original and nearly 100%.
 Unlike the 30mm dial of the gold versions, this watch appears to have a dial of 27-28mm, and fits in a standard Rado case of the era.
 The movement's prior service history is unknown but it was completely overhauled at RGM in December 2008, is working perfectly and remains in nearly NOS condition.
 Crown is signed withblock letter R. Unfortunately, the original chronometer certificate is not present with this watch.

 *Click here to see an excerpt about a similar Rado from Fritz Von Osterhausen's book Wristwatch Chronometers (Callwey Verlag, Munich, 1996).

 This watch is not available for sale.

 Note: More specific information pertaining to the manufacture/issue date of this and other 56-H watches is welcome.
 Also, I am always seeking 56-H watches and parts--including boxes and paperwork.
-I have a personal mission to preserve these watches, including those which have been removed from their gold cases.
+I have a personal mission to preserve these watches, especially those which have been removed from their gold cases.

 Text and images © C. Bradley Jacobs, WatchCarefully.com